Multicultural Outreach & Recruitment

 Why I came to the UW: The reason I chose UW was because of the resources and networking opportunities.
 It’s also allowed me to connect with students from diverse backgrounds.

-Hometown: Kent, WA
+Hometown: Connell, WA